Can Pool Cover Pumps Be Completely Submerged? Safety Guide

 Step 4: Install the Submersible Pump Safely

-1. Connect the pump to the GFCI outlet before placing it in water
+1. Connect the pump to the GFCI outlet first, then position it in the water

 2. Lower the pump gently into the deepest water area on the cover